cdl-geneseo/geneseo-dictionary/J/Jazz-Combo.md

 # Jazz Combo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Jazz Combo

 Created by  Unknown User (jw33) on Apr 28, 2015

 Jazz Combo - n.
 Similar to Jazz Ensemble, smaller group of 8 students who get together to transcribe, discuss, and play Jazz music for college credit.&quot;Diego plays bass guitar in both the Jazz Ensemble as well as the Jazz Combo.&quot;As of 2015, 50% of students surveyed knew this word, 12.5% surveyed believed word to be of local origins.(Whelehan G-M, 2015)